bassistTech/ads8684_fast_readout/README.md

 # ADS8684: A fast precision ADC for the Teensy 4 microcontroller board

-# Not Ready for Use

 Francis Deck

 Here's a circuit, firmware, and Python library, for operating an ADS8684 16-bit ADC chip at a 500 kHz sampling rate, on a Teensy 4.0 board.
 The circuit is easy to build by hand on a breakout board, yet meets the datasheet specs for the ADC chip.

-I'm going to use this circuit to build a "scope" capable of analyzing audio circuits, with bandwidth, dynamic range, and data storage, to spare.
-I already have a good enough conventional scope for high speed stuff.
+I'm going to use this circuit to build a "scope" capable of analyzing audio circuits, for fun.

+Please note the *Available!* feature of the two main components.
+I started this project in the midst of the chip shortage, so my choices were partially guided by what I could actually find in stock from my favored suppliers.

 ## About the ADS8684 ADC chip